How to budget—and even save—when money is tight

 2. Identify the necessities

-Start by looking at essential costs—bills that have to be paid to keep you and your family safe, fed and able to get to work and school:
+Start by looking at spending.1 It might help to categorize expenses into nonessentials and essentials—bills that have to be paid to keep you and your family safe, fed and able to get to work and school:

 - Food (groceries are essential but eating out generally isn’t)